 Lunch times and after school as advised

 Students in Years 7-12 are invited to join the San Sisto Greenies.
 The Greenies aim to raise awareness in the college community of environmental issues and to ‘make a difference’ to our college and local environment.
 This group gets involved in projects like Clean Up Australia Day and the college herb garden, and regularly presents environmental messages to the College.

-Fridays at lunch time.
+Mondays at lunch time

 San Sisto hosts an annual Justice afternoon to which students and staff from other high schools are invited.
 A guest speaker is invited to address a particular social justice issue.
 Students in Years 11 and 12 organise and host this breakfast.

 Students in Years 7-12 can belong to the Social Justice Group.
 The focus of this group is on raising awareness in the college community of social justice issues e.g. the disparity in wealth between the developing and developed nations, the relationship between Indigenous and non-Indigenous Australia, people trafficking, child slavery.
 This group also supports the work of St Vincent de Paul, raising money for needy people in the local community, Caritas, Catholic Mission and Dominican communities.

 A different service activity is provided for students in each year level from Years 7-12.

 Year 7-8 students have the opportunity to join a group that knits scarves and blankets for Rosies Outreach.

 Year 9-10 students work with the local Meals on Wheels in Carina.

 Year 11 students support younger students with homework in the College library after school through Junior-Senior Connect.